-Summertime, means holidays and school breaks and an opportunity to spend time outdoors.
-As the days are longer during summer solstice, we all get involved in various activities such as sports and outdoor games, trips to beaches, sunbathing and watersports.
-But all this fun and harsh summer brings skin damage, increased oil secretions, loss of skin luster and exposure to harmful UV rays results in tan, patches, wrinkles, skin cancer, melasma and photo ageing.
+Summertime means holidays and school breaks and an opportunity to spend time outdoors.
+As the days are longer during the summer solstice, we all get involved in various activities such as sports and outdoor games, trips to beaches, sunbathing and watersports.
+But all this fun and harsh summer brings skin damage, increased oil secretions, loss of skin lustre and exposure to harmful UV rays results in tan, patches, wrinkles, skin cancer, melasma and photo ageing.

 Summer Tips For Dazzling Skin